Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter2.md

 Why the hell can this girl stand in this getup in public?
 This is not a liberal beach of America!

-_TL note:_ I have (unfortunately? fortunately?) not seen slingshots in the few visits to the beach over here though haha.
+> _TL Note:_ I have (unfortunately? fortunately?) not seen slingshots in the few visits to the beach over here though haha.
 Maybe because the weather wasn't hot?

 "Listen up!
 Next time you wear a swimsuit with dangerous exposure, you'll be disqualified with a red card!"